AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitduration.md

 # Adobe plug-in: getVisitDuration

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The getVisitDuration plug-in tracks the amount of time (in minutes) that the visitor has been on the site up to that point.

-### Why should I use this plug-in?
-You should use the getVisitDuration plug-in if you want to track how long (in minutes) a visitor might have taken to perform a certain activity (e.g. purchase, lead generation, etc.) after landing on the site

-### Why shouldn't I use this plug-in?
-You won't need to use the getVisitDuration plug-in if you don’t need/want to track how many minutes it took a visitor to perform a certain activity.
-Also, this plug-in does not track the amount of time between events; this merely tracks the amount of time since the visitor landed on the site.
+The `getVisitDuration` plug-in tracks the amount of time in minutes that the visitor has been on the site up to that point.
+Adobe recommends using this plug-in if you want to track cumulative time on the site up to that point, or to track the time it takes to perform an activity.
+This plug-in does not track the amount of time between events; if this functionality is desired, use the `getTimeBetweenEvents` plug-in.

-## Prerequisites
-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run the getVisitDuration plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the getVisitDuration plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension